← Blog

 • Docker Engine 25+ with the docker compose plugin (not the deprecated docker-compose)

 A VPS with 4 cores and 8 GB RAM handles a family library of 50,000+ photos comfortably.
-For larger collections or if you want snappier face recognition processing, a dedicated server with more RAM and NVMe storage makes a noticeable difference.
+For larger collections or snappier face recognition, a dedicated server with more RAM and NVMe storage makes a real difference.

-If Docker isn’t already installed, set it up from the official repository.
-Don’t use the docker.io package from Ubuntu’s default repos — it’s outdated and missing the Compose plugin.
+If Docker isn't already on the box, set it up from the official repository.
+Don't use the docker.io package from Ubuntu's default repos.
+It's outdated and missing the Compose plugin.

 # Remove old versions